-The member will:

-- Get the back-up information and confirmations from the original organization (currently SCA, ECS, HOC) to establish their claim.
-This should be from officers and former officers from that group (e-mails are acceptable). - Prepare a recap page that will go along with your request.
-Include what points are being requested, and the dates those points were earned (if at all possible). - Request in writing from the Imperial Crowns and the Imperial Rolls Minister, a points conversion.
+- 1. The member will: - a.
+Get the back-up information and confirmations from the original organization (currently SCA, ECS, HOC) to establish their claim.
+This should be from officers and former officers from that group (e-mails are acceptable). - b.
+Prepare a recap page that will go along with your request.
+Include what points are being requested, and the dates those points were earned (if at all possible). - c.
+Request in writing from the Imperial Crowns and the Imperial Rolls Minister, a points conversion.

 Include the confirmations from the other group, and the recap.

-The Imperial Minister of Rolls Office will:

-- Review the request and determine what points can be credited and if the member is eligible for any knighthoods based on the conversion per the policies set down by the Imperial Crown. - If further clarification or documentation is needed, contact the local Crown and the member with instructions about what is needed. - Verify that any other requirements for point conversion have been met including the possible back payment of dues. - Check that any points to be converted do not violate the one-point-per-month rule (if so, notify the member and note it in the records). - When sufficient information is gathered and verified, submit it to the Imperial Crowns for approval. - Provide the status of the approval or disapproval back to the member. - Keep a copy of the information (request, support information, and Imperial Crown response) in the Rolls records for future reference.
-If the points are approved, the Imperial Minister of Rolls Office will: - Provide the information to the member, the local Crown, and the local Minister of Rolls. - Apply the points and advancements as directed by the Imperial Crown.
+- 2. The Imperial Minister of Rolls Office will: - a.
+Review the request and determine what points can be credited and if the member is eligible for any knighthoods based on the conversion per the policies set down by the Imperial Crown. - b.
+If further clarification or documentation is needed, contact the local Crown and the member with instructions about what is needed. - c.
+Verify that any other requirements for point conversion have been met including the possible back payment of dues. - d.
+Check that any points to be converted do not violate the one-point-per-month rule (if so, notify the member and note it in the records). - e.
+When sufficient information is gathered and verified, submit it to the Imperial Crowns for approval. - f.
+Provide the status of the approval or disapproval back to the member. - g.
+Keep a copy of the information (request, support information, and Imperial Crown response) in the Rolls records for future reference.
+If the points are approved, the Imperial Minister of Rolls Office will: - i.
+Provide the information to the member, the local Crown, and the local Minister of Rolls. - ii.
+Apply the points and advancements as directed by the Imperial Crown. - 3.
+Restrictions: - a.
+The member is still subject to the one-point-per-month rule, and any conversions shall not overlap with points already awarded for a month. - b.
+The converted points will not be recorded until the Imperial Crown has been notified and approves the conversion. - c.
+Conversions will only be allowed up to the 1st level.